akvo/akvo-reporting/reportserver/dev_log.md

 unzipped files into /var/lib/tomcat/webapps/reportserver/

-Observed server runs psql 9.4rc1
+PostgreSQL 9.4rc1 was already installed, and running on the normal port, 5432:

-    pgsql --version
+    psql --version

-Found a postgresql-9.1-901.jdbc4.jar in the WEB-INF/lib and decided to test using that db driver.
+Found a postgresql-9.1-901.jdbc4.jar that came with rs in the WEB-INF/lib and decided to test using that db driver.

 Otherwise I would have fetched `http://jdbc.postgresql.org/download/postgresql-9.3-1102.jdbc41.jar`